Jadline/alx-system_engineering-devops/0x01-shell_permissions/README.md

-giving execution and read permissions
+adding execution commands to user,group and others